aubergine10/csl-patterns/auto-increment-version.md

 Keep forgetting to bump the version of your mod?
 Get the compiler to do it for you...

+> Note: If you do this, and use the debug trace style menioned in the 'Bonus' section at the end of this article, the log analyser will be able to link together much more information about your mod.

 ### Step 1: Disable deterministic setting

 While VS2017 is closed, edit the `.csproj` file of your mod and look for the following: